“This post contains affiliate links, and I will be compensated if you make a purchase after clicking on my links.”

 Like all mammals, dogs have an endocannabinoid system, which works in conjunction with CBD to provide various helping qualities.
 However, it can be hard to trust a new product and wellness area you don’t really know too much about – especially when it comes to a pet.
 So, it’s important to learn all the ins and outs of CBD for pets from the founder of CBD naturals company Bear Necessities Co., Halee Kalevitch, in order to make an educated choice.

-With New Year’s Eve coming up, the most prevalent questions about CBD and administering it to pets are answered below in time for the celebrations ahead.
+With Independence Day coming up, the most prevalent questions about CBD and administering it to pets are answered below in time for the celebrations ahead.

-Should I start dosing my dogs in advance of New Year’s Eve, or should I give them the tincture that day?
+Should I start dosing my dogs in advance of July 4th, or should I give them the tincture that day?

-It is best to begin dosing gradually to help keep your furry friend’s anxiety level low then administer additional doses on New Year’s Eve.
+It is best to begin dosing gradually to help keep your furry friend’s anxiety level low then administer additional doses on the big day.
 Think of CBD as a natural Xanax for dogs, but unlike a Xanax, your dog is still there mentally and emotionally.

 Does it make a difference if it’s given with or without food?